soveran/ohm/README.markdown

     $ sudo gem install ohm

+Or you can grab the code from [http://github.com/soveran/ohm](http://github.com/soveran/ohm).

 Now, in an irb session you can test the Redis adapter directly:

     >> require "ohm"